Icarus: Everything we know about the sci-fi co-op survival game

 Tell me about that planet I'm on

-Fun fact: Icarus is being developed in the Unreal Engine, and the planet's terrain, Hall told us, is all hand-crafted—Icarus is not relying on procedural generation.
+Fun fact: Icarus is being developed in the Unreal Engine and the planet's terrain, according to Hall, is all hand-crafted—Icarus is not relying on procedural generation.

 While on the planet, players can craft tools, build roads, bridges, and other planetary infrastructure, which may be necessary to transport the materials they've mined back to their dropship.
 Players will need to stay hydrated and fed, and there's plenty of alien wildlife to hunt for food or defend against.

 Otherwise, the planet doesn't look all that different from Earth.
-There are trees and other plants, and a desert biome is shown.
+There are trees and other plants, and we caught a glimpse of a desert biome.
 There must be a little oxygen in the atmosphere for the campfire in the teaser to be able to burn.
 Just not enough to breathe, apparently.

 And the space station?
 What's the deal there?